herlianal12/4_Plantago_gene_model_annotation/README.md

 conda activate snakemake
 module load Anaconda3 Singularity

-## Run these workflows in order and use dryrun mode first to detect any problem related to snakemake rules
+## Run these workflows in order and use dry-run mode first to detect any problem related to snakemake rules

 ### 1st workflow
 snakemake --dry-run --snakefile Snakefile_paired_stranded_illumina_1